 The only type of U.S. currency commonly found in circulation today is the Federal Reserve Note.
 Up through Series 1995, all FRNs had serial numbers consisting of one letter, eight digits, and one letter, such as A12345678B; now only the $1 and $2 notes still use this form.
 The first letter of such a serial number identifies the Federal Reserve Bank which issued the note; since there are twelve FRBs, this letter is always between A and L. The last letter has no particular meaning; it merely advances through the alphabet as each block of notes is printed.
 The letter O is not used because of its similarity to the digit 0, and the letter Z is not used because it is reserved for specimen notes or test printings.
 On some notes, a star appears in place of the last letter.
 The star indicates that the note is a replacement for another note that was found to be defective or damaged during printing (see the section on star notes below).
 The eight digits can be anything from 00000001 to 99999999, but in recent years the highest serial numbers have been reserved for the BEP's souvenir uncut sheets of currency, and therefore not issued for circulation.

 The recently redesigned Federal Reserve Notes, beginning with Series 1996, have two letters rather than one at the beginning of the serial number.
-On these notes, the first letter corresponds to the series of the note: Series 1996 notes have serial numbers beginning with A; Series 1999, numbers beginning with B; Series 2001, with C; Series 2003, with D; Series 2003A, with F; Series 2006, with H; and Series 2006A, with K. The notes of Series 2004, beginning the next redesign, have serial numbers beginning with E; Series 2004A, with G; Series 2006, with I; Series 2009, with J; and Series 2009A, with L. (Note that the 2006 series designation has been used for notes of two different design generations, and that it is paired with a different serial prefix letter in each case.)
+On these notes, the first letter corresponds to the series of the note: Series 1996 notes have serial numbers beginning with A; Series 1999, numbers beginning with B; Series 2001, with C; Series 2003, with D; Series 2003A, with F; Series 2006, with H; and Series 2006A, with K. The notes of Series 2004, beginning the next redesign, have serial numbers beginning with E; Series 2004A, with G; Series 2006, with I; Series 2009, with J; Series 2009A, with L; Series 2013, with M; Series 2017, with N; and Series 2017A, with P. (Note that the 2006 series designation has been used for notes of two different design generations, and that it is paired with a different serial prefix letter in each case.)
 The second letter of each serial number now represents the issuing FRB and ranges from A through L. The last letter still can be anything but O or Z, and is still occasionally replaced by a star, with the same meaning as before.

 On some older note types which are no longer commonly found in circulation, the letters of the serial number were used differently.
 United States Notes, Silver Certificates, and Gold Certificates were not issued by the Federal Reserve Banks, so the first letter of their serial numbers, like the last letter, only served to distinguish different blocks; it had no particular meaning.
 The order of the blocks was therefore different as well: after a complete block of serials with the letters A..A was printed, the next block would use letters B..A, and so on.
 The letter Z was still in use then, so after Y..A would come Z..A and then A..B.
 (Note: presumably the Z would also have been used on Federal Reserve Notes back then, if it had been needed, but the serial numbers of the FRNs never got so high.)
 The letter O has always been skipped, however.
 For these older note types, replacement notes had a star in place of the first letter of the serial, rather than the last letter.